bsu-wrudisill/WRF-HYDRO_CALIB/README.md

 # Dealing with errors
 First, check the logfile.
 On issuing the calibration run, a logfile gets created with the current timestamp.
 Any errors that have occurred will be in this file.
 If there is something wrong with the model configuration that causes results in model outputs not being generated, the python process will not necessarily catch this error (but it will stop after a maximum of three model failures).
-Navigate to the model run directory and read the slurm log files that.
+Navigate to the model run directory and read the slurm log files.
 These will contain debug information from the **wrf_hydro.exe** execution.

 If model files are not being generated, then verify that the model run settings are working.
 The calibration run directory is self-contained with everything needed to run the model.
 This provides a nice way to debug -- simply navigate to this directory, modify namelist parameters as needed to fix whatever setting is 'off', and re-run the model by issuing 'sbatch submit.sh'.